Godflesh: A World Lit Only by Fire and Post Self (2014–2021)

-Following a number of tours in support of A World Lit Only by Fire and a failed attempt at an In Dub remix release with Parsons providing additional drumming, Godflesh returned to the studio in 2016 for a new album.
+Following a number of tours in support of A World Lit Only by Fire and an attempt at an In Dub remix release with Parsons providing additional drumming, Godflesh returned to the studio in 2016 for a new album.
 Post Self, the band's eighth studio album, was released on 17 November 2017, shortly after another performance of Streetcleaner in its entirety.
 Unlike A World Lit Only by Fire's focus on making a bombastic comeback, Post Self proved more introspective and moody.
 Most of the traditional metal riffs were dropped in favour of atmosphere, noise and experimentation.
 Post Self received similar high praise as its predecessor, and both appeared on several publications' year-end lists.
 After the release of Post Self, Broadrick avoided interviews, hoping to give listeners time to form their own opinions on the music and to retain some of the album's "mystique".
 Godflesh embarked on a few brief tours and played scattered festivals, including the 2018 edition of Roadburn where they performed all of Selfless live for the first time.
 Broadrick spent a month reprogramming the album's percussion from scratch since the original drum parts no longer existed.
 In an interview with French magazine New Noise, Broadrick said that Selfless was the last Godflesh album he wanted to play in its entirety.

-In July 2021, Godflesh announced a compilation album entitled Long Live the New Flesh, which featured almost all of the band's studio material released since reformation in 2010.
-A shortened digital edition, New Flesh in Dub Vol 1, comprising most of Godflesh's reformation-era remixes alongside two otherwise unreleased tracks from the Post Self sessions, was released ahead of the full compilation.
+A compilation album titled Long Live the New Flesh was released in July 2021.
+The album featured most of the band's studio material released since reformation in 2010.
+A shortened digital edition, New Flesh in Dub Vol 1, comprising the majority of Godflesh's reformation-era remixes alongside two otherwise unreleased tracks from the Post Self sessions, was released ahead of the full compilation.

 Purge (2022–present)

-In January 2022, Broadrick confirmed that a new Godflesh album was being demoed for release later that year and that two live albums documenting the performances of Pure and Selfless at Roadburn 2013 and 2018 respectively were forthcoming.
-The former of the pair, titled Pure : Live, was released on 2 November 2022.
-On 1 March 2023, the band revealed that Purge, their ninth studio album, would release on 9 June 2023.